Tasks

 • In the case of Batch tasks and/or large payloads, tasks should support receiving a url input parameter pointing to a payload object in S3

-• Download all required assets from the items in the input payload
+• Download any/all required assets from the items in the input payload

 • Perform any asset metadata manipulation and/or derived product processing